-As narrator Dr. Jobe Martin explains, he was once an evolutionist and only became a creationist after getting challenged by one of his students.
-While he was a professor at a dental college, he gave a lecture on the evolution of the tooth – he taught his class that fish scales eventually migrated into the mouth and became teeth – but two students didn’t agree, and they encouraged him to investigate creation science.
-He’d never heard of creation science but was willing to take a look.
-And the closer he looked, the more he realized that much of the evolution he believed in was based on not on fact but assumptions.
+Dr. Jobe Martin was once an ardent evolutionist and only became a creationist after getting challenged by one of his students.
+While he was a professor at a dental college, he gave a lecture on the evolution of the tooth – he taught his class that fish scales eventually migrated into the mouth and became teeth – but two students didn’t agree.
+They encouraged him to investigate creation science, which Martin had never even heard of… but he was willing to take a look.
+The closer he looked, the more he realized that much of evolutionary theory was based, not on facts, but on assumptions.

-- …the giraffe’s heart pumps blood powerfully enough to blow out its own brain?
-The giraffe heart has to be strong to get blood all the way up to its head but what happens to all that power when, instead of pumping against gravity, the giraffe dips its head to take a drink?
-Then the same strong stream of oxygenated blood will now be traveling with enough pressure to create some serious brain trauma….except for the amazing shut-off valves in a giraffe’s neck that kick in when it lowers its head!
+- The giraffe’s heart pumps blood powerfully enough to blow out its own brain.
+The giraffe’s heart has to be strong to get blood all the way up to its head but what happens to all that power when, instead of pumping against gravity, the giraffe dips its head to take a drink?
+Then the same strong stream of oxygenated blood will be traveling with enough pressure to create some serious brain trauma….except for the amazing shut-off valves in a giraffe’s neck that kick in when it lowers its head!

-- …the woodpecker has a barbed gluey tongue that sticks to bugs but doesn’t stick to its own beak?
-And, just as amazing, it has a skull that is designed to do the work of a jackhammer without giving the poor fellow a headache.
+- The woodpecker has a barbed gluey tongue that sticks to bugs but doesn’t stick to its own beak.
+Equally amazing, it has a skull that is designed to do the work of a jackhammer without giving the poor fellow a headache.

-My preschool daughters were amazed, and while this is a video primarily intended for children, my wife and I were also engaged.
-We were floored by just how creative God is.
-It is good family viewing, with enough pictures and film footage to keep the attention of the very young, and for parents, there’s a narrative that highlights God’s sense of fun and His genius.
+Dr. Martin showcased a host of other creatures, and when I first watched this with my preschool daughters, they were all amazed.
+Though the videos are primarily intended for children, my wife and I were also engaged, so this would make for good family viewing.
+It has enough pictures and film footage to keep the attention of the very young, and for parents, there’s a narrative that highlights God’s sense of fun and His genius.